Treating mouth problems

 This page tells you about treating mouth problems.
 You can find information on

 Preventing mouth problems is better than trying to treat them once they have already happened.
 You can help prevent mouth problems by keeping your mouth clean and moist.
 This may not keep mouth problems away altogether, but will make you less likely to get an infection on top of mouth ulcers or a sore mouth.
-In this section we have information about how to take care of your mouth.
+We have information about how to take care of your mouth.

 If you do develop any mouth problems, tell your doctor or nurse about them straight away.

-Mouth ulcers are most likely to develop about 5 to 10 days after chemotherapy or biological therapy starts.
+Mouth ulcers are most likely to develop about 5 to 10 days after chemotherapy starts.
 They start a bit later with radiotherapy to the mouth.
 They usually go away soon after your treatment finishes.
+Ulcers caused by biological therapy may occur several weeks or months after the first dose.

 Sometimes mouth ulcers get infected.
 Infection is more serious when you are having treatment for cancer, and your doctor will need to treat the infection quickly.
 If you are having a cancer drug that tends to cause mouth ulcers, your doctor will give you mouthwashes to prevent infection.

 You may get an infection in your mouth called thrush.
-You can usually treat this with anti fungal mouth drops or pastilles.
+You can usually treat this with anti fungal mouth drops, pastilles or a gel.
 You may also have a course of anti fungal tablets.
 But if it becomes very bad, you may need to have anti fungal treatment through a drip into a vein in your arm.

 Sometimes mouth ulcers can get so bad that your doctor may decide to lower your dose of the cancer drug or stop treatment altogether until the ulcers clear up.
 This can be very distressing as you probably just want to get the treatment over with as soon as possible.
 But it is very important that your mouth recovers before you go on with treatment.
 Discuss any worries you have with your doctor and nurses.
 They understand that this set back may be difficult for you to deal with.